wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/4-report-navigation.md

 ## Add navigation buttons

 To design the navigation within your report, you can create a new **Navigation** page in your report and add navigation buttons on that page.
 You can also use a combination of both options.
-When users select one of these buttons, they are brought directly to a different page within the report, which you can hide so that it can be only be accessed through the **Navigation** page buttons.
+When users select one of these buttons, they are brought directly to a different page within the report, which you can hide so that it can only be accessed through the **Navigation** page buttons.

 In the following example, you will create a **Navigation** page on which you add two navigation buttons to your other pages.